If you search on Google for fat loss diets, you will find lots of results, the problem is, will you find the ideal diet

 Don't follow all the advice they give you

 Nowadays, everyone has a say when it comes to losing fat, whether it's training or eating.

 In addition, nowadays everyone is PT, mainly online.

 There are several approaches to losing fat effectively, but there are two common denominators in all of them: Consistency and calorie deficit.

-these are the two rules that all weight loss diets follow, and that make up the big chunk of the results.
+These are the two rules that all weight loss diets follow, and that make up the bulk of the results.

 The secret to achieving good results is to be consistent.
 Don't jump from plan to plan weekly, or change your diet every other day just because you read a new article.

-You don't have to be a genius to gain or lose weight, nor does it take the latest science to achieve it.
+You don't have to be a genius to gain or lose weight, nor do you need the latest science to achieve it.

 Consistency and work.

-"We are what we do repeatedly." - Aristotle
+?We are what we repeatedly do.? ?
+Aristotle

 If you have any questions or suggestions, use the comments area below.